nulogy/nulogy-public-certificates/README.md

 | Intermediate Certificate *(Alternative Option)* | DigiCert Intermediate G2 CA  | DigiCert Intermediate CA  |
 | Yearly Server Certificate *(Alternative Option)* | [222-connect.nulogy.net.crt](222-connect.nulogy.net.pem) | [221-connect-na-qa.nulogy.net.crt](221-connect-na-qa.nulogy.net.crt)|

-Note: The Digicert Root CA has been replaced by the Digicert Root G2 for all certificates created after March 2023.
+Note:

 ---
-> #### Note about TLS Certificate Options
+> #### Notes about TLS Certificate Options
 >
+> Notice: The Digicert Root CA has been replaced by the Digicert Root G2 for all certificates created after March 2023.
+>
 > Which TLS certificate you choose to install in your trust store is up to you, however should prefer to install
->
 > the highest certificate in the chain: the [DigiCert Global Root G2](#digicertglobalrootcacrtpem---tls-digicert-root-ca-certificate) certificate,
->
 > this will significantly reduce the need for future configuration changes.
 >
 > If your client software does not support trusted roots with provided intermediates, you may opt to install the DigiCert Intermediate G2 CA certificate.
->
 > The likelihood that we will have to change the intermediate cert and use a replacement is low.
 >
 > If your client software or your internal processes do not allow you to use trusted Root certificates, you can use the yearly server certificates.
->
 > If you choose to do so, note that we will have to reissue this certificate yearly.
->
 > When this occurs, if you do not include the intermediate or root certificates in your trust store, your applications will fail to communicate with our servers.
->
 > We will give as much notice as possible for the yearly certificate reissue, but for security reasons we may be forced to revoke this certificate immediately, without notice.
 >